goncalomb/dotfiles/README.md

 ## Contents

-### Bash
+### Bash (bashrc)

 A custom PS1 with git branch, some aliases and functions, see [bashrc](bashrc).
 When installed on Android with Termux, some extra bash functions are available, see [bashrc_termux](bashrc_termux).

-### Git
+### Git (gitconfig)

 A small collection of git aliases [gitconfig](gitconfig).

+### Container Recipes (container-recipes/)

+Specialized Docker container images. *TODO: more documentation.*

-### Home Spoofing
+### Home Spoofing (home-spoofing/)

-**Advanced, requires gcc, needs more documentation?**
+*This is a very old feature that I don't use for a long time.
+TODO: test, improve documentation.*

-With home spoofing you can carry you home directory with you!
+With home spoofing you can carry your home directory with you!

-Clone this repository to a external drive, then run `YOUR_DRIVE_LOCATION/dotfiles/home-spoofing/spoof.sh bash` this will open a new bash instance with the $HOME path set to the external drive (see [spoof.sh](home-spoofing/spoof.sh)).
-It also compiles and preloads a shared library (see [preload.c](home-spoofing/preload.c)) using LD_PRELOAD, that intercepts some standard C functions to better spoof the HOME directory.
+Clone this repository to an external drive, then run `YOUR_DRIVE_LOCATION/dotfiles/home-spoofing/spoof.sh bash` this will open a new bash instance with the HOME path set to the external drive (see [spoof.sh](home-spoofing/spoof.sh)).
+It also compiles and preloads a shared library (see [preload.c](home-spoofing/preload.c)) using LD_PRELOAD, which intercepts some standard C functions to better spoof the HOME directory.

 All programs started from that shell will see the spoofed HOME directory and use it to store their config files, making your HOME directory portable.

 It's not required to start a shell to spoof the HOME for a specific program, just run `YOUR_DRIVE_LOCATION/dotfiles/home-spoofing/spoof.sh your_program some_argument`.

-If you use GNOME, it's useful to create a `open-terminal.desktop` file on the external drive to quickly open a spoofed shell or other programs, example:
+If you use GNOME, it's useful to create a `open-terminal.desktop` file on the external drive to quickly open a spoofed shell or other programs:

     [Desktop Entry]
     Terminal=true